csmith20/zephyr/boards/microchip/pic32cxbz2_curiosity/doc/index.rst

       :goals: build
       :compact:

 #.
-Connect the Microchip PIC32CXBZ2 Curiosity Ultra to your host computer using the USB debug
+Connect the Microchip WBZ451 Curiosity Board to your host computer using the USB debug
    port.

 #.
 Run your favorite terminal program to listen for output.
 Under Linux the